CDCgov/MIRA-NF/README.md

 # Introduction to Full Analysis Workflows

-**mira-nf/mira** is a bioinformatics pipeline that assembles Influenza genomes, SARS-CoV-2 genomes, the SARS-CoV-2 spike-gene and RSV genomes when given the raw fastq files and a samplesheet. mira-nf/mira can analyze reads from both Illumina and OxFord Nanopore sequencing machines.
+**cdcgov/mira-nf** is a bioinformatics pipeline that assembles Influenza genomes, SARS-CoV-2 genomes, the SARS-CoV-2 spike-gene and RSV genomes when given the raw fastq files and a samplesheet. cdcgov/mira-nf can analyze reads from both Illumina and OxFord Nanopore sequencing machines.

-MIRA performs these steps for genome assembly and curation:
+MIRA-NF performs these steps for genome assembly and curation:

 1. Read QC (optional) ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 2. Present QC for raw reads (optional) ([`MultiQC`](http://multiqc.info/))